Data, data everywhere, and not a byte to waste....

 • What is so special about an index?

-This class is the first in a new Girl Develop It series on data, and it is a recommended introduction for those who plan to take the Introduction to SQL on Saturday, February 15th.
+This class is the first in a new Girl Develop It series on data, and it is a recommended introduction for those who plan to take the upcoming Introduction to SQL classes.

 What to bring: